aniliitb10/ArgParser/README.md

 ```

 ###### Install
-As this a single-file header-only library, just copy `argParser/ArgParser.h` in just your project
+As this a single-file header-only library, just copy `argParser/ArgParser.h` in your project

 ###### Retrieving values: